How Massive Can a Population III Starburst Be? Simulating the First Galaxies with High Lyman-Werner Background: Numerical methodology

 where $x \equiv N_{\rm H_{2}}/2.34 \times 10^{19} \rm \,cm ^{-2}$.
 We estimate the column density $N_i$ as $N_i= n_i L_{\rm char}$, where $n$ is the number density and $L_{\rm char}$ is the characteristic length scale, set to the local Jeans length (an approximation appropriate for self-gravitating systems, that performs well in comparison with more sophisticated approaches, e.g., \citealp{Wolcott-Green2011a}).

 Note that our simulations only run down to $z = 7.0$, when the Universe is not yet fully ionized.
-Therefore, we have not adopted an ionizing (hard) UV background in our simulations, and only include the effect of a soft UV (LW) background (e.g., \citealp{Lewis2022, Becker2024}).
+Therefore, we have not adopted an ionizing (hard) UV background in our default simulations (but see Section~\ref{subsection:Reionization}), and only include the effect of a soft UV (LW) background (e.g., \citealp{Becker2021, Becker2024, Lewis2022}).